A new attribute type, Interval, represents time intervals and durations. The default value is a string "

-Intervals may be added or subtracted from durations, multiplied or divided by constants or numeric attributes, and may be compared for equality using == and != or for magnitude using < and >.
-Interval may be added to dates.
-Note that subtracting two dates does not currently return an interval; rather, it returns the number of days between the two dates.
+Intervals may be added or subtracted from Date attributes.
+They may multiplied or divided by constants or numeric attributes, and may be compared for equality using == and != or for magnitude using < and >.

 The result of applying a binary operation where the left-hand side is a string and the right-hand side is an interval is a string.
 Thus adding an interval to a string:

 "The answer is:" + $MyInterval returns a string.

 Some alternative syntax is supported, including an 'h' suffix/separator for hours and 'd' for days.
 Thus the duration

 represents one hour and thirty minutes, whilst: